JamesBrofos/Thor-Python-Client/README.md

 1. Clone this repository. `git clone git@github.com:JamesBrofos/Thor-Python-Client.git`
 2. Run the `setup.py` function to install the client-side software: `python setup.py install`
-3. Make sure you have signed up for an account with Thor by visiting Thor's website: [Thor](http://127.0.0.1:5000/)
+3. Make sure you have signed up for an account with Thor.